Harry Wood (footballer, born 2002)

-Harry Wood (born 2 August 2002) is an English professional footballer who plays for Hull City.
+Harry Wood (born 2 August 2002) is an English professional footballer who plays for Shelbourne.

-Career
+Club career

+Hull City

 Harry Wood is a youth product of Hull City's Academy, though he previously played junior football for Manchester United.

-Wood made his professional debut for Hull when he came on as an 81st-minute substitute for Regan Slater in the final match of the 2020–21 season away to Charlton Athletic.
+At the 2020–21 season, Wood was promoted to the U21 side when he was called up for EFL Trophy side Leicester City U21 on 8 September 2020.
+On 14 October 2020, Wood signed a one-year contract extension with Hull City. he made his professional debut for the club, coming on as an 81st-minute substitute for Regan Slater in the final match of the 2020–21 season away to Charlton Athletic.
 On 10 May 2021, Wood signed a new two-year contract with Hull City.

-On 31 August 2021, Wood moved to Scunthorpe United, on a season-long loan.
-On 31 January 2022, Wood was recalled by Hull City.
+Two years later, Wood did not make another first team appearance, coming on as a late substitute, in a 0–0 draw against Luton Town on the last game of the season.
+Following this, Hull City opted to take up their option of a contract extension that would ensure Wood remained under contract for the 2023–24 season.
+The following month, he signed another contract extension with the club.